 Lead contamination is very likely throughout the building especially when the firing/shooting range has been in operation for a long time.

 Police and military ranges are very often housed in a building where other services are located.
-This includes exercise rooms, weight rooms, showers, meeting rooms, and the administration offices.
+This includes exercise rooms, weight rooms, showers, meeting rooms, and administration offices.
 This may even include kitchens, break rooms and cafeterias.

 There are also numerous high school and college shooting ranges for student competition teams and for ROTC.